strongloop/strongloop.com2/_posts/2019-05-01-april-milestone.md

 ## HasMany/BelongsTo/HasOne Relation Limitations for NoSQL Databases

 These relations work best with relational databases that support foreign key and unique constraints and attempting to use them with NoSQL databases will lead to unexpected behaviour.
-Our relation documentation has been updated to reflect these limitations.
+Our model relation documentation has been updated to reflect these limitations.
 See [HasMany Relation](https://loopback.io/doc/en/lb4/HasMany-relation.html), [BelongsTo Relation](https://loopback.io/doc/en/lb4/BelongsTo-relation.html), and [HasOne Relation](https://loopback.io/doc/en/lb4/hasOne-relation.html).

 ## Model Discovery

 Models can now be discovered from a supported datasource by running the `lb4 discover` command.
-See [PR#2245](https://github.com/strongloop/loopback-next/pull/2245).
+See [Discovering models from relational databases](https://loopback.io/doc/en/lb4/Discovering-models.html).
 This new feature was contributed by the community.

 ## Basic Life Cycle Support